binkley/kotlin-rational/README.md

 There are two ways to handle division by 0:

 - Raise an error, what whole numbers do (eg, `1 / 0`)
-- Produce a `NaN`, what floating point does (eg, `1F / 0`)
+- Produce a `NaN`, what floating point does (eg, `1.0 / 0`)

 This code produces `NaN`, mostly to explore the problem space (which turns out to be rather bothersome).
-A production version would likely raise an error rather than produce NaN.
+A production version might rather raise an error than produce not a number.

 As with floating point, `NaN != NaN`; all other values equal themselves.

+This code also represents infinities as division by 0 (positive infinity is `1 / 0`; negative infinity is `-1 / 0`).
+The field of rationals (ℚ) is complex (in the colloquial meaning) when considering infinities.

 ### Sorting